Improved approximation algorithms for hitting 3-vertex paths: Tools

 \begin{lemma} Let $H$ be a graph whose vertex set is partitioned into a clique $C$ and a distinguishing set $D$ for $C$.
 Then, there exists a weight function $c_H : V(H) \to \mathbb{Z}_{\geqslant 0}$ such that $c_H(v) = 1$ for all $v \in C$, $\sum_{v \in D} c_H(v) = |C| - 1$ and every set $X \subseteq V(H)$ hitting each distinguishing $P_3$ has weight $c_H(X) \geqslant |C| - 1$.
-In particular, $\OPT(H,C_H) \geqslant |C| - 1$. \end{lemma}
+In particular, $\OPT(H,c_H) \geqslant |C| - 1$. \end{lemma}

-\begin{proof} First, we claim that for every fixed $w \in D$, the set of edges $uv$ of $C$ that are distinguished by $w$ but are not distinguished by any other vertex of $D$ forms a matching.
-Indeed, assume that $C$ has two incident edges $uv$ and $uv'$ that are uniquely distinguished by $w$.
+\begin{proof} First, we claim that for every fixed $w \in D$, the set of edges $uv$ of $C$ that are distinguished by $w$ and by no other vertex of $D$ forms a matching.
+Indeed, assume that $C$ has two incident edges $uv$ and $uv'$ that are distinguished by $w$ but are not distinguished by any other vertex of $D$.
 Then either $w$ is adjacent to both $v$ and $v'$, or to none of them.
 Thus $w$ does not distinguish the edge $vv'$.
 Let $w' \in D$ be any vertex distinguishing the edge $vv'$.
 Then $w'$ is a distinguisher of $uv$ or $uv'$ that is distinct from $w$, a contradiction.

 Next, we define the weight function $c_H$ by the following iterative procedure.